Broncos lose heartbreaker, 10-9, to Ravens

 Simmons now has five consecutive seasons with at least three picks.

-Needing to protect, if not expand, on their 9-3 lead, the Broncos took possession with 7:43 remaining.
+Needing to protect, if not expand, on their 9-3 lead, the Broncos took possession with 7:43 remaining in the fourth quarter.
 Wilson hit Dulcich for another big play, this time for 30 yards, moving the ball into Baltimore territory.
 But the drive stalled there and Corliss Waitman came out for his 7th punt with 5:11 remaining.

+“We’ve got to hold on to that ball and get another first down or two, knock down that clock and get a field goal, then it’s a 9-point game and in my opinion, it’s over,’’ said left guard Dalton Risner.
+“You can go down, get a touchdown, do what you want, call three timeouts, but it’s over.
+But it doesn’t make sense for me to tell ya we should have done that because we didn’t.’

+For all the close losses the Broncos have suffered, this was a gut punch.
+The Broncos were in control all game long, but because they couldn’t score a touchdown, and the defense once again couldn’t get off the field for one final possession, they discovered a more heartbreaking way to lose.

 Bronco Bits

-Courtland Sutton, the Broncos' No. 1 receiver, didn't have a catch in the first half and was sidelined in the second half with a hamstring injury. ...
+Courtland Sutton, the Broncos' No. 1 receiver, didn't have a catch in the first half and was sidelined in the second half with a hamstring injury.
+He will have an MRI exam Monday but there is fear he will miss multiple games. ...

+On the plane ride home, the Broncos lost practice squad quarterback Josh Johnson to the 49ers, who will add the veteran to their 53-man roster after Jimmy Garoppolo suffered a season-ending broken foot injury.
+The Broncos worked out veteran free-agent quarterback Joshua Dobbs on Friday and had interest in signing him to their practice squad before losing Johnson.
+Dobbs, though, also visited the Detroit Lions on Saturday. ...

 Remember the punter competition in training camp and the preseason?
 It worked out for both Corliss Waitman and Sam Martin.
 The difference is workload.
 Through 12 games, Waitman has delivered 72 punts while Martin caught on with the Buffalo Bills where he has 27 punts . ...